y8639085/Programming-skills-cw1-Refactoring-C/README.md

 + The value of density(rho),
 + The value of seed(seed),
 + Data file name and PGM file name.
-+ Maximum number of clusters in PGM file(MAX)
++ Maximum number of clusters in PGM file(MAX).

 Users should input them in the command line in a specific order.
-For example, ./percolate 20 0.4 1564 map.dat map.pgm
+For example, ./percolate 20 0.4 1564 map.dat map.pgm.

 After running your results will be stored in two files, the names are specified by users, the first one is the initial map generated, the last one is the result map with clusterings after percolating whether it was successful or not.